waveney/wmff/README.md

 Php needs the webspace root in the php include path.

-If the mysql (or equivalent compatible) database is not to be called wmff copy and edit Example_Config.ini into Configuration.ini on your system
+If the mysql (or equivalent compatible) database is not to be called wmff, copy and edit Example_Config.ini into Configuration.ini on your system

 Then run int/Initialise.php - (when written) this will create appropriate subdirectories and populate the database with appropriate initial tables and values.